 Dilmun Hill is a student-run farm that has been practicing sustainable agriculture on Cornell University's campus for more than a decade.
 Our mission is to provide students, faculty, staff and community with opportunities for experiential learning, group collaboration and research.
 Students can gain hands-on gardening experience in addition to a range of farming practices.

-The Department of Horticulture offers individual study, internships, and courses that weave in elements of gardening, including (but not limited to) Hort 1102: Hands-On Horticulture, HORT/IARD 3200: Experiential Garden-Based Learning in Belize, Hort 4850: Public Garden Management, and HORT 1250: Organic Vegetable Gardening.
+The Horticulture Section offers individual study, internships, and courses that weave in elements of gardening, including (but not limited to) Hort 1102: Hands-On Horticulture, HORT/IARD 3200: Experiential Garden-Based Learning in Belize, Hort 4850: Public Garden Management, and HORT 1250: Organic Vegetable Gardening.
 There are also student clubs, including Hortus Forum, Cornell's undergraduate horticulture club.